temporary77/24/README.md

 # 24
-school project
-decided not to push until now
+project that i decided not to push until now